nazarioricardo/zario/Pods/Audiobus/README.txt

 -----

  - Fixed an assertion problem during state restoring ("must have completionBlock")
- - Fixed an audio conversion issue with ABReceiverPort with receiveMixedAudio = NO
+ - Fixed an audio conversion issue with ABAudioReceiverPort with receiveMixedAudio = NO
  - Added some extra Info.plist sanity checks

 2.1